DS4PS/cpp-528-spr-2020/schedule.md

 *"The United States is still a land of opportunity for many.
 But when it comes to life outcomes, geography is too often destiny," says a report from the Economic Innovation Group, a research organization.
 Despite the economic recovery, the report says, life for those in the most distressed ZIP codes looks "much more like an ongoing downturn.
 Large swaths of the country are indeed being left behind by economic growth and change."
 The report calculates what it calls a "distressed community index" using seven metrics: housing vacancy rates, the number of adults working, the poverty rate, median income, the number of people with high school degrees, the change in employment and the rate of business formation.*

 **Ellen, I. G., & Turner, M. A. (1997).
 Does neighborhood matter?
 Assessing recent evidence.
-Housing Policy Debate, 8(4), 833-866.** [ [PDF](https://github.com/DS4PS/cpp-529-master/raw/master/articles/social-mobility/does-neighborhood-matter-assessing-recent-evidence.pdf) ]
+Housing Policy Debate, 8(4), 833-866.** [[PDF](https://github.com/DS4PS/cpp-529-master/blob/master/articles/social-mobility/does-neighborhood-matter-assessing-recent-evidence.pdf)]

 ## Reference Material on Reliability

 This section introduces the field of measurement theory in psychology and social sciences, which is used to create scales or indices that allow us to observe and document things that are not easy to measure.

 > Many variables studied by psychologists are straightforward and simple to measure.
 These include sex, age, height, weight, and birth order.
 You can often tell whether someone is male or female just by looking.
 You can ask people how old they are and be reasonably sure that they know and will tell you.
 Although people might not know or want to tell you how much they weigh, you can have them step onto a bathroom scale.
 Other variables studied by psychologists—perhaps the majority—are not so straightforward or simple to measure.
-We cannot accurately assess people’s level of intelligence by looking at them, and we certainly cannot put their self-esteem on a bathroom scale. **These kinds of variables are called latent CONSTRUCTS** (pronounced CON-structs) and include personality traits (e.g., extraversion), emotional states (e.g., fear), attitudes (e.g., toward taxes), and abilities (e.g., athleticism). [ [Understanding Psychological Measurement](https://opentextbc.ca/researchmethods/chapter/understanding-psychological-measurement/) ]
+We cannot accurately assess people’s level of intelligence by looking at them, and we certainly cannot put their self-esteem on a bathroom scale. **These kinds of variables are called latent CONSTRUCTS** (pronounced CON-structs) and include personality traits (e.g., extraversion), emotional states (e.g., fear), attitudes (e.g., toward taxes), and abilities (e.g., athleticism). [[Understanding Psychological Measurement](https://opentextbc.ca/researchmethods/chapter/understanding-psychological-measurement/)]

 We are less interested in psychological measures as in constructs of neighborhood quality.
 But we will use some of the tools developed in psychometrics to help us develop a reliable measure of neighborhood quality.

 Schäffer, U. (2007).
 Management accounting & control scales handbook.
 Springer Science & Business Media. [ [2-page PDF](https://github.com/DS4PS/cpp-529-master/raw/master/articles/measurement/introduction-to-construct-measurement.pdf) ]

 *Pitkin, B. (2001).
 Theories of neighborhood change: Implications for community development policy and practice.
-UCLA Advanced Policy Institute, 28.* [ [pdf](https://github.com/DS4PS/cpp-529-master/raw/master/articles/neighborhood-change-theories/theories-of-neighborhood-change.pdf) ]
+UCLA Advanced Policy Institute, 28.* [[PDF](articles/neighborhood-change-theories/theories-of-neighborhood-change.pdf)]

 *Measurement Theory and Practice, from: Smith, F. (2002).
 Research methods in pharmacy practice.
-Pharmaceutical Press.* [ [pdf](https://github.com/DS4PS/cpp-529-master/raw/master/articles/measurement/measurement-theory-and-practice.pdf) ]
+Pharmaceutical Press.* [ [PDF](articles/measurement/measurement-theory-and-practice.pdf) ]

 *Schäffer, U. (2007).
 Management accounting & control scales handbook.
-Springer Science & Business Media.* [ [full text](https://github.com/DS4PS/cpp-529-master/raw/master/articles/measurement/Management-Accounting-and-Control-Scales-Handbook.pdf) ]
+Springer Science & Business Media.* [ [full text](articles/measurement/Management-Accounting-and-Control-Scales-Handbook.pdf) ]

 *MacKenzie, S. B., Podsakoff, P. M., & Podsakoff, N. P. (2011).
 Construct measurement and validation procedures in MIS and behavioral research: Integrating new and existing techniques.
-MIS quarterly, 35(2), 293-334.* [ [pdf](https://github.com/DS4PS/cpp-529-master/raw/master/articles/measurement/construct-measurement-and-validation-in-behavioral-research.pdf) ]
+MIS quarterly, 35(2), 293-334.* [ [PDF](articles/measurement/construct-measurement-and-validation-in-behavioral-research.pdf) ]
 <br>
 <br>